 Discover our variety of human emotions photos

-The human face is a magnificent biological masterpiece buried deep within our conscience as something we recognize instantly.
-The face is so powerful we sometimes see them in everyday objects, a scien...Show more
+The human face is a magnificent biological masterpiece.
+It's so powerful that we sometimes see faces in everyday objects, a scientific phenomenon called pareidolia.
+Our emotions are often so strong th...Show more

 Support your campaigns on social issues